nteej/python-live-editor/build.md

 The basic functionality of the LiveEditor is explained in a previous wiki [here](https://github.com/Khan/live-editor/wiki/How-the-live-editor-works)

-The functionality is transferable to other languages like SQL, HTML/CSS(Webpage), Python, or any other language that can be compiled/interpreted using JS.
+The editor was initially made for ProcessingJS, with workers for learner friendly code hints (baby hint), linting, and testing the assignments.
+It is a comprehensive build, but recently there have been experimental explorations in integrating developer environments for HTML, SQLite, and Python.
+The modularity of the tool allows it to be leveraged to run any language that can be compiled/interpreted using JS in the browser.

-A good starting point is to go through the current implementation of SQL in LiveEditor as shown in "demo/simple" folder by sql.html and output-sql.html files.
+As the SQLite and Webpage experiments are lighter versions, they are a good starting point to understand the architecture to integrate a new language.
+The SQL implementation in LiveEditor can be seen in "demo/simple" folder in the sql.html and output-sql.html files.

-For sql.html, most of the code is generated through the gulp build process.
-The paths of these can be traced from the stylesheet and script files linked in the file from the build-paths.json.
+The sql.html file is where the LiveEditor object is declared and the UI for the IDE is loaded.
+The code output is rendered in output-sql.html and is embeded in the sql.html file in an iframe.
+Each of these files have a div with an id which is provided to a handlebars template to render the corresponding view.
+They also have js dependencies which are generated through a gulp build processes.
+The paths of the files that generate these dependencies can be traced from the from the build-paths.json.

-A div is allocated for handlebars to render the live-editor in, and the LiveEditor object is created by passing in the properties.
-An abstract LiveEditor object definition is shown below with &lt;language&gt; placeholder from the html file:
+An abstract LiveEditor object declaration is shown below with &lt;language&gt; placeholder :

 ```
 window.liveEditor = new LiveEditor({